gbd-consult/gbd-websuite/doc/sphinx/books/server-admin/en/search.rst

 sql
 ~~~

 Provides direct search in SQL (PostGIS) tables.
-You need to specify the DB provider to use (see :doc:`db`) and the table to search.
+You need to specify the DB provider to use (see :doc:`db`) and the column of a table to search.
+If you want to search in two or more columns, a view is used to proceed it.
 The table configuration is the table name (optionally, with a schema) and at least one of the following two columns:

 - ``searchColumn`` is where to search for the ``keyword``.
 If not configured, the keyword will be ignored
 - ``geometryColumn`` is used to spatially restrict the search.
 If not configured, the ``shape`` parameter will be ignored